mmckegg/web-audio-school/lessons/2. Working With Samples/11. Set sample pitch/lesson.md

 player.playbackRate.value = 0.8
 ```

+# Browser Specific Bugs

-You may notice that the audio cuts out early when slowing it down.
+You may notice that the audio **cuts out early** when slowing it down.
 To fix it, make sure you specify the correct duration when you call `player.start`.

-This could be a bug.
+**Currently this is a bug in Chrome** - such is the nature of new Web APIs!

 ```js
 player.start(audioContext.currentTime, 0, buffer.duration)